Shopify pre-orders vs Kickstarter

 Customer communication best practices

 Front-end messaging: Clearly indicate pre-order status on product pages, cart, and checkout.
 Display estimated delivery dates prominently.
 If you allow mixed carts (combining pre-order and ready-to-ship items), note that orders may ship in multiple shipments.
-From our data, 37.9% of stores permit mixed carts, with most merchants preferring isolated pre-order workflows to avoid complicated fulfillment logistics.

-Customer portals: Quality pre-order apps offer customer portals where buyers can view order status, see estimated shipping dates, access payment schedules, and request cancellations, reducing support inquiries while giving customers transparency.
+Customer portals: Quality pre-order apps offer customer portals where buyers can view order status, see estimated shipping dates, access payment schedules, and request cancellations—reducing support inquiries while giving customers transparency.

 Customer shopping